YourWaifuIsShip/Azur-Lane-Guides/AL Untier Guide.md

-# Your Waifu is SHIP's highly opinionated and extra-biased AL Untier Guide (SNOWY CRUMPETS EDITION)
+# Your Waifu is SHIP's highly opinionated and extra-biased AL Untier Guide (YAMATO TO DELETO IN 10 DAYS EDITION)

 ## _VERY IMPORTANT OPENING NOTE_